Zdzisław Krasnodębski: Beginning of World War II

 On 1 September 1939 Captain Krasnodębski was the commander of III/I Fighter Squadron.
 During the last days of August the squadron was based at an airfield in Zielonka near Warsaw.
 Predictions said that the squadron's mother airfield, Okęcie, would be heavily bombarded on the first day of World War II.
 During those first days, the squadron had an establishment of 23 fully combat serviceable PZL P.11.

 On the first day of the war, the squadron pilots flew from the early morning, intercepting bomber aircraft and engaging in combat with escorting fighters.
 During one such sortie, Krasnodębski's wing shot down a German Dornier Do 17, which fell to the ground in flames, killing the German crew.

-On 3 September six PZL P-11c of Polish 112th Fighter Escadrille, headed by Krasnodebski took off against German Bf 110 fighters.
-In combat over Wyszkow, Krasnodebski was shot down and forced to bail out.
-The German pilot who shot him down attempted to finish Krasnodebski off as he slowly parachute to the ground, but Lt.
+On 3 September six PZL P-11c of Polish 112th Fighter Escadrille, headed by Krasnodębski took off against German Bf 110 fighters.
+In combat over Wyszków, Krasnodębski was shot down and forced to bail out.
+The German pilot who shot him down attempted to finish Krasnodębski off as he slowly parachute to the ground, but Lt.
 Arsen Cebrzynski saw this and shot down the Luftwaffe pilot instead.
 Leutnant Barents, a veteran of the Luftwaffe's "Legion Condor", bailed out and became a POW.

 After treatment for burns, Krasnodębski continued to command III/I Squadron, until the Soviet invasion on Poland on 17 September 1939.
 He led nine serviceable planes to cross the border with Romania, together with other Polish pilots.
 The Warsaw Pursuit Squadron destroyed 34 Luftwaffe planes and damaged 29 more, but at a cost of 36 of its own planes.

 Many Polish aircrew managed to make their way to France, to continue the fight with French Forces, although by late May 1940 and the Battle of France they had to evacuate to the U.K.